happyhorseskull/six_bit_mp4/README.md

 #
 ##### what if I want a different frame-per-second rate?
-   it's possible but you'll have to figure out how make the audio accept the increased or decreased video information rate
+   it's possible but you'll have to figure out how to make the audio accept the increased or decreased video byte rate

 #
 ##### will it work on Windows?